wutsi/wutsi.github.io/learnings/2020/05/facebook-campain-01/README.md

 - No share in the reader
 - 1 share in Facebook

-### 4. No user interacted with Google One-Tap popup to login
+### 4. No user logged in while reading the story
-- No login via Google One-Tap popup
+- No login via Google One-Tap popup that show up in the story reader

 # Oportunities
 - When user finish reading an article, recommend him what to read next.